Settorezero/Arlok/cad/stl/readme.md

 This support is used for attaching a [Via Pixetto Ai Camera](https://pixetto.ai/) on top-front of Arlok.
 The support is a hinge made of 2 pieces: you must use a long M3 screw and a nut.
 In the STL there are also 4 small spacers used for distancing the camera from the base: you must use M2 screws and nuts.
 Sorry but Via Pixetto example is still not ready.

 ### <a name="18650"></a> 18650 LiPo Holder
 This part is used for holding a 18650 cell battery on the bottom of the robot.
 The 18650 will be used alone, without the two AA battery holders.
 You can use a single 18650 attached to a DC/DC boost converter through the pushbutton switch mounted on the rear pillar.
 Use a 18650 having soldering tabs.
+See the document [lipo_mod.md](../../docs/lipo_mod.md) document for further details.

 >**!!!
 WARNING !!!**
 **LiPo batteries can be very dangerous so don't mount this kind of battery if Arlok will be used by a child!**